Tonight On 'Southern Charm' The Game Changes As Patricia Puts The Gold Digger Label On Thomas' Girlfriend

 Kathryn explains her reluctance to going back to Brookland Plantation.
 After she had Kensie, she moved out there and lived in the basement with the baby alone for a year.
 Edisto Island is over an hour outside of Charleston and Kathryn explains that she was really alone.
 Shep offers to be the person she should look for if she gets anxious.

-Thomas and his season 5 girlfriend are headed out to his plantation, and the drive is very awkward.
+Thomas and Ashley are headed out to his plantation, and the drive is very awkward.
 Thomas seems to have accepted that Patricia is right and that his girlfriend isn’t around for the right reasons.
 They sit down in the horse barn to hash things out.
-His girlfriend is talking about how nice the plantation would be for a party, and perhaps a wedding.
+Jacobs is talking about how nice the plantation would be for a party, and perhaps a wedding.
 Ravenel changes the subject and asks for his vest, irking her.
 Thomas explains that right now, he’s just a sugar daddy, and she doesn’t deny it.

 “Maybe we should just call it quits.”